 “Then in a day or two he was dead drunk.
 I thought he was lying to me.
 How could he love me and lie so many times to my face?
 But he wasn’t lying.
 He couldn’t keep his promise.
 Bob thought he could whip this problem with willpower.
 It’s like trying to stop diarrhea by making up your mind to do so.”
-(From the Focus on the Family Question and Answer article “If my husband drinks a lot but doesn’t get drunk, is he an alcoholic?“)
+(From Focus on the Family article “If my husband drinks a lot but doesn’t get drunk, is he an alcoholic?“)

 It’s difficult to talk to someone who is in a continual state of denial, as well.
 That is why you often need help to know how to best work with the situation you have been handed.

 “Learning to get our expectations in line with reality is a first step in dealing with reality.
 We are often the first person that needs a change of perspective.
 In therapy we call this ‘re-framing’ the situation.”
 (Delores Stone, Counselor)

-So, in light of what’s been discussed so far, you may find the following advice from author Angie Lewis, to be helpful:
+So, in light of what’s been discussed so far, we’re going to give you a few tips that you could find helpful.

-“Detach With Love.
 Be loving and supportive of the person you married, not the alcoholic.
 Don’t take any of the emotional garbage they dish out while drinking.
 Have you noticed how when your spouse drinks they start to berate you and want to start arguments?
 Don’t argue or fight back.
 Let them know you will not argue with them while they are drinking, period.

-“Above all, never allow the alcoholic to trespass against your spirit when they are playing one of their mind games.
+Above all, never allow the alcoholic to trespass against your spirit when they are playing one of their mind games.
 Walk away and close the door behind you.
 Go visit a friend, take a walk around the block, or put some earplugs in your ears.
 Your mental health is what helps the alcoholic the most.
 This is what detaching with love is all about.
-Detaching yourself from the disease is what helps the alcoholic see that he needs help.”
+Detaching yourself from the disease is what helps the alcoholic see that he needs help.

 To learn more read the following article written by Angie Lewis:

-Also, fom Skyler Sage: Realize that:
+Also, from Skyler Sage, realize that:

-“I believe this awareness is the first key in coping understanding that we play an equal part in the drama of living with an alcoholic.
-We are either part of the problem, or part of the solution with every word we speak, every secret we keep, every action we take, every action we avoid taking.”
+I believe this awareness is the first key in coping understanding that we play an equal part in the drama of living with an alcoholic.
+We are either part of the problem, or part of the solution with every word we speak, every secret we keep, every action we take, every action we avoid taking.

-To read more, please go to:
+To read more, go to:

 From Melinda Cook, comes the following advice: